 I was recently commissioned to write an article sponsored by Sigma UK for Landscape Photography magazine under the " Turning Pro" moniker.
-No money changed hands so I was pretty honest in my writing.
-Now to be completely frank I never read landscape Photography magazine as personally I can't get passed the poor typography and design ethic.
+I say "sponsored" but I didn't benefit from it in any way, so I guess they paid the magazine for the article space.
+No money (or free lenses) were offered in my direction, so I was able to be pretty honest in my writing about the lenses they loaned to me.
+Now to be completely frank, I never read landscape Photography magazine as personally I can't get passed the poor typography and design ethic.
 It reminds me of how websites looked in the 1990's.
-Anyway, the lady I liaised with there was lovely and seemed to appreciate my irreverent humour and maverick attitude so if I ever get to meet her then the drinks are on me. ;-) In the end up, I told it like it was with regards to shooting landscapes from my own particular perspective.
+Anyway, the lady I liaised with there was lovely and seemed to appreciate my irreverent humour and maverick attitude so if I ever get to meet her then the drinks are on me. ;-)

 Anyone who knows me that reads the article will no doubt discern my irreverent humour is on display throughout, well... what's left of it.
 I guess my dry wit is just too dry for some people. ;-)))